Personal Real Estate Corporations (PRECs) are here! What are they and how are they different from any other corporation?

 - The PREC and the controlling shareholder agree to direct the brokerage therein to make all payments for remuneration that is as a result of trading and dealing in real estate by the controlling shareholder to the PREC;

-- That this agreement immediate terminates upon the resignation or termination of the controlling shareholder as a registered salesperson or broker employed with the brokerage, for any reason, including loosing its registration with RECO and under REBBA (now the Trust in Real Estate Services Act, 2002), and vice versa should the real estate brokerage loose its registration or license;
+- That this agreement immediately terminates upon the resignation or termination of the controlling shareholder as a registered salesperson or broker employed with the brokerage, for any reason, including loosing its registration with RECO and under the Trust in Real Estate Services Act, 2020, and vice versa should the real estate brokerage loose its registration or license;

-- That the PREC or its controlling shareholder notify RECO within 5 days of any change that would affect the PREC’s exemption from registration under REBBA (now the Trust in Real Estate Services Act, 2002) or of any information previously provided to RECO about the PREC; and
+- That the PREC or its controlling shareholder notify RECO within 5 days of any change that would affect the PREC’s exemption from registration under the Trust in Real Estate Services Act, 2020 or of any information previously provided to RECO about the PREC; and

 - That the PREC agrees not to pay the controlling shareholder remuneration that is more than the amount received from the real estate brokerage.